Californium: Chemical properties and compounds

 Californium exhibits oxidation states of 4, 3, or 2.
 It typically forms eight or nine bonds to surrounding atoms or ions.
 Its chemical properties are predicted to be similar to other primarily 3+ valence actinide elements and the element dysprosium, which is the lanthanide above californium in the periodic table.
 Compounds in the +4 oxidation state are strong oxidizing agents and those in the +2 state are strong reducing agents.

 The element slowly tarnishes in air at room temperature, with the rate increasing when moisture is added.
 Californium reacts when heated with hydrogen, nitrogen, or a chalcogen (oxygen family element); reactions with dry hydrogen and aqueous mineral acids are rapid.

 Californium is only water-soluble as the californium(III) cation.
 Attempts to reduce or oxidize the +3 ion in solution have failed.
 The element forms a water-soluble chloride, nitrate, perchlorate, and sulfate and is precipitated as a fluoride, oxalate, or hydroxide.
-Californium is the heaviest actinide to exhibit covalent properties, as is observed in the californium borate.
+Californium is the heaviest actinide to exhibit covalent properties, as is observed in californium borate.